 The Committee will be entitled to enter into a settlement agreement with a Director, and may pay a Director's legal fees in relation to any settlement agreement.
 The Committee may make additional incidental payments, which are not material in quantum, to a departing Director on exit, if appropriate, for example in settlement of disputes or to pay other incidental sums in connection with the exit.
-The Committee may pay what it feels are reasonable outplacement fees where considered appropriate.
+The Committee may pay reasonable outplacement fees where considered appropriate.